Are children covered for eye exams?

 What is the Eye-M-Growing Program offered at St. Lawrence Optometry?

 Eye-M-Growing is a program offered through our clinics whereby any child under the age of 16, within 16 months of getting a pair of glasses, get a second set of lenses at no charge.
 Children can be hard on glasses or can be forgetful, like leaving them at school at the end of the day.
 If they need a replacement pair or just a second back up pair left at home, then this is the answer for you!
-As always there is a 2 year warranty for manufacturer issues on all frames and lenses regardless.
+As always there is a 2 year warranty for manufacturer issues on all frames and lenses that we provide.